gnvs/gnvs/README.md

 # Hi, :wave:

-My name is George, and I specialize in creating and maintaining websites on the platforms 1C-Bitrix and Drupal, as well as implementing CRM Bitrix24.
+My name is George, and I specialize in creating and maintaining websites.
 Here you will find my projects related to web development and CRM, as well as my research in these areas.
-I look forward to communication, advice, and potential collaboration.

 ### :gear: Languages and Tools: